 Kaabo means welcome in Yoruba.

-Kaabo Clay is a virtual social network that connects Black ceramic artists and encourages in-person initiatives by and for our members.
-The collective exists to decrease experiences of racial isolation and to claim our heritage and influence as African descended people within the field of ceramics.
-Our Annual Award for Black Ceramicists has paid out over $30,000 to our constituents since 2021 to fund projects, activities and aid that directly benefits our community.
+Kaabo Clay exists to decrease experiences of racial isolation and to claim our heritage and influence as African descended people within the field of ceramics.
+Our Annual Award for Black Ceramicists has paid out $44,000 to our constituents since 2021 to fund projects, activities and aid that directly benefits our community.
 Membership is open to anyone identifying as a Black ceramicist regardless of skill level or educational background.

 Get involved by joining the forum.